-Council Plan Outcome Name Why is it important Stronger Communities - Nurturing our children and building their future % of children in our care placed in own provision Demonstrates children in our care being looked after in our borough Stronger Communities - Supporting our adults Percentage of Disabled Facilities Grant referrals complete/in progress Disability Facility grants are a key support in ensuring that adults can continue to have independence with their own homes.
+Council Plan Outcome Name Why is it important Stronger Communities - Supporting our adults Number of outstanding annual reviews (number and %) Where citizens of all ages live active, healthy, and independent lives and are much less dependent on public institutions as a result.
+Stronger Communities - Supporting our adults Percentage of Disabled Facilities Grant referrals complete/in progress Disability Facility grants are a key support in ensuring that adults can continue to have independence with their own homes.
 Stronger Communities - Supporting our adults Proportion of people in receipt of long term support who have Support at Home Where citizens of all ages live active, healthy, and independent lives and are much less dependent on public institutions as a result.
 The more people that are supported at the Single point of access with support which is often preventative the less likely they are to require long term care and support or for this to be delayed Stronger Communities - Supporting our adults The number of carer prevention interventions per quarter.
 Where citizens of all ages live active, healthy, and independent lives and are much less dependent on public institutions as a result.
 People should only be assessed when all other options to prevent the need for that support - Strengths based and preventative have been fully explored.
-It shows the effectiveness of practice Stronger Communities - Supporting our adults % of people offered a direct payment that are eligible for care and support.
-Where citizens of all ages live active, healthy, and independent lives and are much less dependent on public institutions as a result.
-People are being supported within their own home and not being supported in other forms of support e.g. care homes
+It shows the effectiveness of practice Stronger Communities - Supporting our adults The proportion of people accessing the Single point of Access signposted to low level advice and information Where citizens of all ages live active, healthy, and independent lives and are much less dependent on public institutions as a result.